gustavares/cos-tutorial/TUTORIAL.md

 You can also pass an `Expires` option to determine how long the URL will live, if no value is passed it defaults to 900 seconds(15 minutes).
 Read more about the `getSignedUrl` method: [https://ibm.github.io/ibm-cos-sdk-js/AWS/S3.html#getSignedUrl-property](https://ibm.github.io/ibm-cos-sdk-js/AWS/S3.html#getSignedUrl-property)

+#### 3.1.3 initiateMultipartUpload function

+Initiates a multipart upload and returns the UploadId

+#### 3.1.4 getPresignedUploadUrlParts function

+Initiates a multipart upload.
+Returns an object with the UploadId and a list of objects containing signed URLs and the part number related to it to be used to upload file parts.

+#### 3.1.5 completeMultipartUpload function

+#### 3.1.6 abortMultipartUpload function

 ### 3.2 Routes

 These are the routes we are going to create:

 ```
+GET /api/buckets/:bucketName/files - to get a list of all the files in the bucket
 GET /api/buckets/:bucketName/files/:key/presigned/download - to get the URL to download files
 GET /api/buckets/:bucketName/files/:key/presigned/upload - to get the URL to upload files

-GET /api/buckets/:bucketName/files - to get a list of all the files in the bucket
+GET    /api/buckets/:bucketName/files/:key/presigned/upload/multipart - to get one URL for each file part to be uploaded
+POST   /api/buckets/:bucketName/files/:key/presigned/upload/multipart - to complete a multipart upload
+DELETE /api/buckets/:bucketName/files/:key/presigned/upload/multipart - to abort a multipart upload
 ```

 This is how the `cos.js` will look like: